clkrisnik/TF2CraftingHelper/README.md

 ## To do

 * Maybe make a flag that will allow 4 arguments per item, position and quantity like usual, as well as stack count, which can help if you picked up 20+ crafted items each with their own individual stack, rather than entering all of them as r c 1, or manually crafting them first.
-* Make a command-line flag that will configure the delay between clicks so it doesn't have to be recompiled to get a new delay.